Timothy Adams (actor)

-Timothy Christopher Adams (born August 4, 1967) is an American actor and model.
-He is best known for his portrayal of Brucie Kibbutz in the video game Grand Theft Auto IV.
-He has also been in various television roles such Casey Mitchum in Sunset Beach as well as multiple film roles as bit parts such as Bad Boys II and Die Hard with a Vengeance.
+Timothy Christopher Adams (born August 4, 1967) is an American actor and fashion model.
+He made his screen debut appearing in the 1995 action film, Die Hard with a Vengeance and from 1997 to 1999 starred as Casey Mitchum in the NBC soap opera, Sunset Beach.
+Since then, Adams starred as a lead character in the 2002-2003 soap opera, Ocean Ave., portrayed Brucie Kibbutz in the video game Grand Theft Auto IV, and guest-starred in a number of television series.
 As a model, he appeared on the covers of more than 100 romance novels.

 Early life

 Adams was born in Bellville, New Jersey and grew up in Harrison, New Jersey, the middle child of five.
 He was a student at Queen of Peace High School in North Arlington, New Jersey and Harrison High School in Harrison.
 He received a BA in Computer Science in New Jersey City University and was a partner in a trucking company before he started his career in show business.
 He received recognition as an actor when he signed with a modeling agency.